 On the 3rd Saturday of each month, come shopping and bring your bag along and you will be able to take advantage of SURPRISE SPECIALS.
 For example come in October 18th and see what is on sale just for you!
 You will find it is cool to be a BAG LADY.

 TRUNK SHOW/TALK and QUILT APPRAISALS

-Brenda will also be available to do written appraisals ($40.00 per item) on any of your quilts or maybe you would just like a verbal evaluation ($10.00 per item).
-Please call the shop to add your name to the appraisal list.
+I will be available to do written appraisals ($40.00 per item) on any of your quilts or maybe you would just like a verbal evaluation ($10.00 per item).
+Please call the shop to add your name to the quilt appraisal list.

 Still Happily Stitchin'

 Mon-Sat 10:00 a.m. to 5:00 p.m.

 Thursday 10:00 a.m. to 8:00 p.m.